BelorMcKraken/TurtleCom-Teenage-Mutant-Ninja-Turtle-Character-Generator/README.md

+UPDATE!
+4/9/2026

+Files taken down for restructuring.
+New version will be uploaded soooooon... :)

 Cowabunga dudes!
 This is my README!

 TurtleCom is a fan-built character management and content tool for Teenage Mutant Ninja Turtles & Other Strangeness (TMNTOS), designed to streamline character creation, organization, and gameplay for players and GMs.